serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 The example above shows how to create an `AuthenticationResponse` with the auth token and user information.

-## Managing Authentication Keys and Signing Out Users
+### Revoking authentication keys

 Serverpod provides built-in methods for managing user authentication across multiple devices.
-Below are the key functions for signing out users and revoking authentication keys.
-It is crucial to use these methods to ensure that all required steps, such as notifying clients and clearing session data, are properly handled.

-### Revoking Authentication Keys (Per Device)

-To sign a user out from a specific device, you can revoke the authentication key associated with that session using the `revokeAuthKey` method.
-This method targets a specific session and allows the user to remain signed in on other devices.
+These methods handle several critical security and state management processes automatically, ensuring consistent and secure authentication state across your application.
+When using the authentication management methods (`signOutUser` or `revokeAuthKey`), the following key actions are automatically handled:

+- Closing all affected streaming connections to maintain connection integrity.
+- Synchronizing authentication state across all connected servers.
+- Updating the session's authentication state with `session.updateAuthenticated(null)` if the affected user is currently authenticated.

+#### Revoking specific keys

+To revoke specific authentication keys, use the `revokeAuthKey` method.
+This method handles all required processes, including closing streaming connections and synchronizing authentication state across servers.

 #### Usage: